tahiyar7/Excel-Analytics/README.md

 3. Data Analysis Functions
 Excel functions for data analysis help in managing, manipulating, and analyzing data sets.<br />

-SORT: Sorts the contents of a range or array.
+🟦SORT: Sorts the contents of a range or array.
 FILTER: Filters a range of data based on criteria you define.
 UNIQUE: Returns a list of unique values in a list or range.
 XLOOKUP: Searches a range or an array and returns an item corresponding to the first match it finds.<br />